aaronelmore/samplingfdw/README.md

-# lazyFDW
+# samplingfdw
-A PostgreSQL FDW that allows a user to specify what order data is sent to a client when they request data from a server
+A PostgreSQL FDW that allows a user to specify how data from a remote database is cached in a local database.